Create custom reCAPTCHA images using their API

 In this script we create a post array for the cURL function and post all the data to the reCAPTCHA API URL.
 Note all used variables are required, the post variable recaptcha_challenge_field is generated by the client API.
 The value for the challenge entry need to be encoded before we can post that value to the reCAPTCHA API.
 After we received the response we split the string and check if the first part is equal to true and output a success or error message which is presented in the target DIV container.

-If you like to use this script on your own website feel free to download the script on our PHP script forum.
+If you like to use this script on your own website feel free to download the script.

 ever thought about that this kind of comments are spam too?